-1.1 An application has been received from TJL Promotions Limited for a Sexual Entertainment Venue (SEV) Licence in respect of The Piston Broke bar, 43 London Street, Andover.
-These premises are currently the licensed Sexual Entertainment Venue within the Borough.
-The Council adopted with effect from 1st April 2011 an amendment to Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 which means that the existing legislation used to license a Sex Shop or Sex Cinema was extended to also include Sexual Entertainment Venues.
+- 1.1 An application has been received from Elland Promotions Limited for a Sexual Entertainment Venue (SEV) Licence in respect of The Piston Broke bar, 43 London Street, Andover.
+These premises are the second within the Borough for which such an application has been made.
+This Committee at its March 2012 meeting granted a SEV Licence for The George public house in Andover although the Licence was not subsequently issued as the premises decided it no longer wished to provide sexual entertainment. - 1.2 The Council adopted with effect from 1 April 2011 an amendment to Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 which means that the existing legislation used to license a Sex Shop or Sex Cinema has now been extended to also include Sexual Entertainment Venues.
 There is no delegated power for applications to be determined by officers so the matter must come before this Committee for determination.